Loading...

 • Gaining access to information networks and resources

 A KSE can be a new or existing demonstration event, webinar, workshop, or conference, and may be delivered by OSCIA or by other agricultural organizations or service providers.
-You must participate in a minimum of one (1) KSE for each approved project that aligns with your project’s category.
-Costs associated with attending the KSE (e.g., registration, mileage, travel, etc.) are not eligible for cost-share.
+Costs associated with attending a KSE (e.g., registration, mileage, travel, etc.) are not eligible for cost-share.

-A listing of approved events can be found at https://www.ontariosoilcrop.org/knowledge-sharing-event-kse/
+A listing of approved KSEs can be found at https://www.ontariosoilcrop.org/knowledge-sharing-event-kse/

 Contact OSCIA at OFCAF@ontariosoilcrop.org to inquire if an event that is not listed meets the OFCAF KSE requirements.

-Applications are only accepted during application intakes, which can be found above.
-Be sure to carefully review the program guide in its entirety – only eligible and complete applications will be considered.
-Make sure the following is included with the application submission:
+Applications are only accepted during application intakes.
+Be sure to review the program guide in entirety – only eligible and complete applications will be considered.
+Make sure the following is included with your application submission:

 • Valid and up to date Premises ID Number

-• Documentation required to be submitted with the application (see Documentation Required with the Application); this may include site sketches and supporting plans/assessments
+• Documentation required to be submitted with the application (see Documentation Required with the Application); this may include site sketches, letters of support and/or supporting plans

-• Detailed site sketch(es) based on a satellite image (e.g., using GoogleMaps, AgMaps) of all field(s) included in the application.
-The site sketch(es) must include the following, clearly identified on the sketch(es):
+• Digital site map(s) based on a satellite image (e.g., using GoogleMaps, AgMaps) of all field(s) included in the application.
+The site map(s) must include the following, clearly identified on the sketch(es):

 • The precise location (address/GPS coordinates) and total area (acres)